 Travel from Queenstown or Te Anau to the Hollyford Valley and then walk 19.5km with your guide through native beech forest to Pyke Lodge.

 Morning light on Lake Alabaster, wilderness jet boating and 15km of Podocarp forest, coastal reefs and finally fur seals before spending the night at Martins Bay Lodge.

 Explore Martins Bay spit and both Māori and European settlement, walking 8.5km, before flying by helicopter into Milford Sound where our coach awaits to return you to Te Anau and then Queenstown.

 |COSTS / DEPARTURES

-Departing every second day from 23rd October to 24th April.
+Departing every second day from mid October to late April.
 Low and high season rates apply.

 Hollyford Track are proud members of Ngai Tahu Tourism who offer a variety of attractions and tours in NZ, including:

 For a more relaxing start to your multi day hiking adventure, we recommend beginning in Te Anau, where you will meet the group at the Fiordland Cinema at 8.30am.
 In contrast, if you start in Queenstown, you will be picked up from your accommodation or central meeting point from 6:30am.